priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Cloud/GCP/GCP_INTERVIEW_QUESTIONS.md

 ### 2. How do you design a data lake architecture on GCP?

+**Answer**:
+> **Think of GCP data lake like Google's version of a smart digital library system - raw information comes in, gets organized using Google's world-class search and categorization technology, and becomes easily discoverable knowledge for researchers.**

 #### **Data Lake Architecture Comparison**
 | Component | GCP | AWS | Azure |
 |-----------|-----|-----|-------|